base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-gas/hardhat-profiling-gas.md

 ### Using the optimizer

-From the previous report, you can identity that the optimizer of the project has a value of 10000 runs.
+From the previous report, you can identify that the optimizer of the project has a value of 10000 runs.
 This means the deployment costs will be more expensive.
 However, if you modify that value to 200, you get:

 ```
 ·------------------------|---------------------------|-------------|-----------------------------·